 While there aren’t any free options to watch the MLB postseason, there’s a number of paid options worth considering:

 Baseball fans in Canada can watch the League Championship Series via Sportsnet.
 If you’re an existing Sportsnet subscriber, you can simply sign in using your cable TV provider credentials.
-However, there’s also the option to purchase a separate Sportsnet Now subscription which costs $19.99 CAD per month.
+However, there’s also the option to purchase a separate Sportsnet Now subscription with plans starting from $9.99 CAD.